Rangers vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Joe Musgrove (9-3) to the mound for his 17th start this season.
+- The Padres will send Yu Darvish (7-7) to the mound for his 19th start this season.

+- He has earned a quality start seven times in 18 starts this season.

-- Musgrove has pitched five or more innings in 14 straight games and will look to extend that streak.
+- Darvish has made 16 starts of five or more innings in 18 chances this season, and averages 5.6 frames when he pitches.

-- He has three appearances with no earned runs allowed in 16 chances this season.
+- He has finished two appearances without allowing an earned run in 18 chances this season.

 |Opponent